Judging those in the church (I Corinthians 5:9-13)

 Paul moves on to a related topic of judgment.
 It appears that the Corinthians were taking their personal disputes before government courts.
 He had just stated earlier that Christians had no jurisdiction over non-believer, but they were required to judge believers.
 Thus, their settling disputes in civil courts show that they were failing in this requirement as well.

-Christians are quite capable of making judgements between brethren.
+Christians are quite capable of making judgments between brethren.
 After all, Paul points out that Christians will be called upon to judge the world (Psalm 149:5-9; Matthew 19:28; Luke 22:30; Jude 14-15) and angels in the end.
 Compared to these, settling disputes between Christians is a minor thing.
-Likely Paul is referring to a condemnation in the sense of what Noah did against the world (Hebrews 11:7).
+Likely Paul is referring to condemnation in the sense of what Noah did against the world (Hebrews 11:7).
 Noah’s entrance onto the ark proved that God was not asking the impossible of men.
 In the same way, if men in this corrupt world can manage to be saved, then those angels who fell, having far greater advantages, have no excuse.
 Nor can other men in the world claim that salvation wasn’t possible for them.
 If Christians can be such a powerful statement for righteousness in the future, surely they should be able to determine right and wrong in disagreements.

-Instead the Corinthians had been taking matters before men who will eventually be condemned by them.
+Instead, the Corinthians had been taking matters before men who will eventually be condemned by them.
 Men of this world do not hold to the standards of Christ, thus one would not expect a fair judgment from their hands.
 The fact that they have resorted to worldly courts is a matter of shame in the eyes of Paul.
 Surely, Paul argues, they have at least one member wise enough to trust in settling disputes.
-Instead they hold men of the world in higher esteem than all the brethren in the church.
+Instead, they hold men of the world in higher esteem than all the brethren in the church.
 It would have been much preferable to have suffered wrongly at the hands of a brother than to take disputes between two Christians before unbelievers to be settled.